-Several activities under the World Heritage Convention and by the World Heritage community result in the emission of greenhouse gases.
-Therefore, options will be explored and actions taken for reducing and/or offsetting these emissions (e.g. as done in the case of Yosemite National Park, California, USA), and these practices will be publicised.
+While the main focus of the response strategy under the World Heritage Convention will be on site level adaptation, several activities under the Convention and by the World Heritage community result in the emission of greenhouse gases.
+Therefore, mitigation options will be explored and actions taken for reducing and/or offsetting these emissions (e.g. as done in the case of Yosemite National Park, California, USA), and these practices will be publicised.
+The network of World Heritage cities offers an unparalleled opportunity to promote and highlight the use of energy efficient and carbon neutral technologies.

-Mitigation measures will consider the incorporation of the following: a recycling program at the World Heritage Centre with progressive, phased targets; progressively increasing use of web- and video-conferencing technologies in order to obviate the need to undertake travel; progressively decreasing paper usage at Committee meetings by encouraging the dissemination and utilization of electronic documents; progressively decreasing the number of air trips on Committee business, and a process for determining when such flights are necessary; measures to ensure that meetings will be carbon-neutral; and where airline flights are necessary and unavoidable, the purchasing of carbon offsets from a Gold Standard, including providing meeting budgets with financing for such offsets.
+Mitigation measures will also include the following: a recycling program at the World Heritage Centre with progressive, phased targets; progressively increasing use of web- and video-conferencing technologies in order to obviate the need to undertake travel; progressively decreasing paper usage at Committee meetings by encouraging the dissemination and utilization of electronic documents; progressively decreasing the number of air trips on Committee business; measures to ensure that meetings will be carbon-neutral (e.g. Christchurch, 2007); and where airline flights are necessary and unavoidable, the purchasing of carbon offsets from a Gold Standard, including providing meeting budgets with financing for such offsets.